AbhijeetBiswalCodes/AbhijeetBiswalCodes/README.md

 A passionate Software Engineer from India

 # 💫 About Me:
-🔭 I’m currently working on React Native & React JS <br><br>🌱 I’m currently learning Typescript<br><br>🤝 I’m looking for a new role React Native & React JS
+🔭 I’m currently working on React Native & React JS <br><br>🌱 I’m currently learning Typescript<br><br>🤝 I’m looking for a new role in React Native & React JS

 ## 🌐 Socials: